-As of December 2018, the Bureau provided slaughter and/or processing inspection for 243, establishments and exempt poultry raisers during the previous fiscal year.
-As of December 2016, the Bureau also licensed and inspects 745 Meat and Poultry Brokers.
+The Bureau provideed slaughter and/or processing inspection for 243, establishments and exempt poultry raisers during the previous fiscal year.
+The Bureau also licenses and inspects around 675 Meat and Poultry Brokers and 53 refrigerated wharehouses.

 The Illinois Meat & Poultry Inspection Act is defined in the Illinois compiled statutes, Chapter 225 Paragraph 650/1 et seq.
 The Illinois Meat & Poultry Inspection program ... "shall comply with bulletins, manuals of procedure and guidelines issued by the United States Department of Agriculture which implement the Federal Meat Inspection Act and the Federal Poultry Inspection Act."(Title 9 Code of Federal Regulations Part 300 et seq.).
 There are three specific types of licenses issued by the Illinois Department of Agriculture Bureau of Meat and Poultry Inspection.

 Licenses for Meat and Poultry Brokers issued under the Bureau of Meat and Poultry Inspection are renewable annually with an effective date of July 1 and an expiration date of June 30.
 The annual fee for each license is $50.00.